openhwgroup/core-v-xif/doc/c-interface.md

 The C-Interface features two independent decoupled channels for offloading requests and accelerator writeback.
 The C-Interface defines in total four independent decoupled channels communication between the accelerator adapter and the accelerator units.
 The C-Request and C-Response channels route instruction offloading requests and accelerator writeback responses.
-The CMem-Request and CMem-Reponse channels route memory transaction requests and responses.
+The CMem-Request and CMem-Response channels route memory transaction requests and responses.

 The C and CMem SystemVerilog interfaces are separately defined as independent entities.
 Request channel signals are prefixed with the letter `q`.